The Chair of Primary Wood Processing

 The teaching at the Chair was performed by prof. Dr. Milutin Knežević, the first Ph.D. in the field of wood processing, who successfully taught the subjects Wood processing in sawmills, Technology of processing of wood, veneers and plywood and Wood processing machines.
 Although he was a forestry engineer by education, he laid the foundations of Wood Processing at our Faculty, and we owe him gratitude for the establishment and development of the Wood-industrial department.
 The second generation of teachers at the Chair included prof. Dr. Nadežda Lukić-Simonović, prof. Dr. Momir Nikolić, prof. Dr. Mihailo Nikolić and Mr. Darinka Sisojević who laid the foundations of Wood anatomy from the aspect of wood technology.

 In this period prof. Dr. Svetislav Vasiljević, prof. Dr. Jovan Pavić and prof. Dr. Mihailo Petrović provided significant help in the teaching of the subjects or related disciplines necessary for the Chair development.
 The third generation of teachers of the Chair included prof. Dr. Borislav Šoškić, prof. Dr. Branko Kolin and Assistant Professor Dr. Luka Glavaški.
 The fourth generation of teachers includes prof. Dr. Zdravko Popović, Full Professor and Dr. Vladislav Zdravković, Associate Professor.
-The fifth generation of teachers includes Dr. Goran Milić, Assoc. prof., Dr. Ranko Popadić, Assistant Professor Dr. Nebojsa Todorović Assistant Professor and Dr. Aleksandar Lovrić, Assistant Professor.
+The fifth generation of teachers includes Dr. Goran Milić, Full professor, Dr. Ranko Popadić, Associate professor Dr. Nebojsa Todorović Associate professor and Dr. Aleksandar Lovrić, Associate professor.

 Until finding a permanent staff solution, generous help in the teaching of Wood anatomy in this period has been provided by prof. Dr. Dragica Vilotić from the Department of Forestry.